himax25/Performance-Bounceback/README.md

 >> And, there is a script, <B>AvatarCalibrator.cs</B>, to create for tracking Oculus Touch Controllers to be assigned to Avatar's hands.
 ![screenshot](https://github.com/himax25/Performance-Bounceback/blob/master/Screenshots/Optimizing%20Code%20Screenshot4.JPG)
 >> <li> <B>Result: </B></li>
 >> Saved by batching from 1178 to 829, and the total number of Batches has been dropped from 498 to 413.
-Finally, the frame rate, 103.8 FPS, has upper reached at 90 FPS.
+Finally, the frame rate, 103.8 FPS, has reached over 90 FPS.

 ## Setting up lighting with MSAA
 >> <li> Action Item 1. with screenshots </li>